Harold Hamm School of Geology and Geological Engineering (GEOL, GEOE)

 Total Credits120

 1 = Approved Geology Electives (must complete 2 courses from list) Geol 321 Geochemistry, Geol 414 Applied Geophysics, Geol 415 Intro to Paleontology, GeoE 417 Hydrogeology.
-2 = Student is required to complete 22-24 program approved courses in engineering, mathematics, foreign language, and other fields of student interest.
+2 = Student is required to complete 22-24 program approved courses in engineering, mathematics, world language, and other fields of student interest.
 There may be an additional approved elective required to complete 120 hours.
 The B.S. in Geology program is flexible to the extent that students can take different courses to complete graduation requirements (geochemistry or paleontology, for example).
 The student should meet with their geology advisor early to map out their interests in their degree program.

 Students must complete enough electives to bring total credit hours up to the 120.
 Special Emphasis courses can fulfill an essential studies requirement (example-History 104, US History, will count toward the US Diversity as well as the Humanities area).
 Please Note: Every student must fulfill all University, Departmental, and Essential Studies requirements.